manningt/remote-phone/README.md

 sudo systemctl stop ModemManager sudo /usr/sbin/ModemManager --debug
 ```
-In different terminal session:
+In different terminal session, type the following.
+The last '1' in the USBCFG register enables UAC mode.
 ```
 sudo mmcli -m 0 --command='+QCFG="USBCFG",0x2C7C,0x0125,1,1,1,1,1,0,1'
 sudo mmcli -m 0 --command='+QCFG="USBCFG"'
 sudo systemctl restart ModemManager
 ```
-In the terminal session where ModemManager is running in debug mode then type Control-C.
-Then restart the ModemManager: ```sudo systemctl stop ModemManager```
+In the terminal session where ModemManager is running in debug mode then type Control-C, and then restart the ModemManager: ```sudo systemctl restart ModemManager```

 After doing the commands, type ```ls /dev/snd/``` again.
 Addition devices, e.g. controlC3 pcmC3D0c pcmC3D0p should now be present.

 ## Email
-- mutt is used to send email when an SMS and voice mail is received.
+mutt is used to send email when an SMS and voice mail is received.
 Here is how to do [Mutt installation](https://linuxconfig.org/how-to-install-configure-and-use-mutt-with-a-gmail-account-on-linux)
 - a gmail account with an app password can be used.
 The app password can be obtained at https://support.google.com/accounts/answer/185833?hl=en
 - Mutt uses a configuration file:  ~/.mutt/muttrc which stores the smtp_url & smtp_password, along with other config info.
+The 16 character App password obtained from Google is used as the smtp_pass.
 Here is an example:
 ```
 set copy = no

-set from = "email.id@domain.org"
+set from = "some_email_name@some_domain.org"
-set realname = "My Answering Machine"

-set ssl_force_tls = yes
+set realname = "My Answering Machine" set ssl_force_tls = yes set smtp_url = "smtp://some_gmail_name@gmail.com@smtp.gmail.com:587"

-# Smtp settings
-set smtp_url = "smtp://foo.bar@gmail.com@smtp.gmail.com:587"
 set smtp_pass = "xxxx xxxx xxxx xxxx"
 ```
 To test:
     ```echo "email from mutt" | mutt -s "mutt test N" <your_email>```

 ## systemd service files
-The EMAIL_ADDR variable used by the python scripts under systemd control is configured using [environment.d](https://www.freedesktop.org/software/systemd/man/latest/environment.d.html).
+An EMAIL_ADDR variable is used by the python scripts (sms_receive and voice_call_receive).
+These scripts can be controlled by systemd; in this case the EMAIL_ADDR variable is configured using [environment.d](https://www.freedesktop.org/software/systemd/man/latest/environment.d.html).
 The following shell commands enable sms/voice_call_receive.py scripts to run on startup:
 ```
 mkdir .config/systemd/user
 cp ~/repos/remote-phone/*service .config/systemd/user